How to Make a Hot Creamy and Buttery Cup of Candy Corn Latte

-Candy corn is something you either love, or you hate, there's no middle ground.
-Candy corn lovers, this may put your affections to the test.
+Candy corn is something you either love or hate, there's no middle ground.
+Candy corn lovers, this may be the best way to enjoy it, Candy Corn Latte.

 If you've never had candy corn before, the only thing I can tell you about it with certainty is that because of its texture, it's like eating a crayon.

-A blogger (and fellow candy corn lover) who writes reviews of coffee shops and eateries has created a latte made with actual candy corn.
+Monica Preston, a blogger from Espresso Explorer (and fellow candy corn lover) who writes reviews of coffee shops and eateries has created a latte with actual candy corn.

-According to the Candy Corn Latte recipe, you're basically making a simple syrup out of the candy with which to make your latte.
+According to the recipe, you're basically making a simple syrup out of the candy that you'll use to make your latte.
 Here's how you do it.

 - 1 c of candy corn